checkCircle

 • Proof that you are in possession of the hardware that stores the wallet

-• Transactions to the wallet from a digital currency exchange for which you hold a verified account or is linked to your identity.
+• Transactions to the wallet from your digital currency exchange in an account verified in your name

 How are cryptocurrency gifts taxed?